alexmulligan/forward/README.md

 ## Requirements

-- Python >=3.8
+- Python >=3.8 (Tested with 3.8.10) - see [this link](https://www.python.org/downloads/windows/) for installing Python
-- poetry (Tested with 1.4.2, but may work with older versions)
+- Poetry (Tested with 1.4.2, but may work with older versions) - see [this link](https://python-poetry.org/docs/) for installing Poetry
 - All dependency requirements managed by poetry